risebeyondio/io/containers-microservices/kubernetes.rst

 - architecture - master and 2 nodes - host OS - ubuntu

+1. install container runtime

+|

-1. container runtime - docker on all 3 nodes
+*in this sample docker on all 3 nodes*

+|

 .. code-block:: bash